FREE CONSULTATION

 • Misdiagnosis

-Why is a delayed diagnosis of colorectal cancer so dangerous?
+Why is a Delayed Diagnosis of Colorectal Cancer so Dangerous?

 When diagnosed early, the survival rate for colorectal cancer is fairly high.
-A successful medical malpractice lawsuit will prove that the delayed diagnosis affected the patient outcome in a negative way such as when the cancer progressed to a more advanced stage or caused the cancer to spread to other parts of the body that then required more invasive treatment, a serious decline in health or even wrongful death.
+A successful medical malpractice lawsuit will prove that the delayed diagnosis affected the patient outcome in a negative way, such as when the cancer progressed to a more advanced stage or caused the cancer to spread to other parts of the body that then required more invasive treatment, a serious decline in health or even wrongful death.

-The Seattle personal injury attorneys at Morrow Kidman Tinker Macey-Cushman, PLLC have years of experience representing families harmed by medical malpractice and other types of negligence.
-We seek justice for patients who have been harmed by preventable medical errors including birth injuries, hospital-acquired infections and wrongful death in Seattle and across Washington State.
-There are no fees or expenses to file a personal injury case as we only receive payment if we recover damages on your behalf.
-Do not delay; personal injury claims come with a Statute of Limitations, which means they must be filed within a certain time frame of the injury.
+There are no fees or expenses to file a personal injury case; we only receive payment if we recover damages on your behalf.
+Do not delay; personal injury claims have a statute of limitations, which means they must be filed within a certain time frame of the injury.